MDunn83/AADA/README.md

 streamlit run aada_streamlit_v35.py
 ```

 Opens automatically in your browser at `http://localhost:8501`.
-Leave the terminal window open while using it — closing it kills the app.
+Leave the terminal window open while using it.
+Closing it kills the app.

 ---